Why Your Electric Scooter Jerks When Accelerating.

 Why Is My Electric Scooter Losing Power?

 If your electric scooter loses power, the most obvious cause is an old or defective battery.
 Worn out batteries may need to be replaced every few months, depending on your usage.
-Defective batteries cause your scooter to lose power at full throttle by accidentally switching off the motor.

 Final Thoughts